JosephTLyons/Track-Notes-1/README.md

 # Track-Notes
-A simple plugin to hold your session and track notes.
+A simple audio plugin to hold your session and track notes.

 ![alt tag](https://github.com/JosephTLyons/Track-Notes/blob/master/Images/Track%20Notes%20GUI.png?raw=true)
 -Image is larger than the actual GUI

+# License and Source Code:
+* Track Notes is under GPL-v3 licensing, you can find the code here: https://github.com/JosephTLyons/Track-Notes

 # Purchase:
 * This plugin isn't free, it costs 1 USD: paypal.me/JosephTimothyLyons/1